MarkGoncharovAl/ILab/Cmake_Packages/README.md

 After this article:
 1. You can create your own library
 2. Understand installing cmake
-3. Easy to use you old code
+3. Use your old code

 Creating
 --------